 You can report suspected waste, fraud or abuse in health and human services programs to the HHS Office of Inspector General (OIG) either online or by calling 800-436-6184.
 You may also make a report to the Texas State Auditor's Office by calling 800-TX-AUDIT.

 The HHSC OIG is responsible for investigating waste, abuse and fraud in all health and human services programs that are provided in Texas, including services provided by the Department of Family and Protective Services.
-The OIG provides oversight of activities, providers, and recipients of health and human services through compliance and enforcement activities designed to identify and reduce waste, abuse, or fraud; and improve efficiency and effectiveness within the HHS system.
+The OIG provides oversight of activities, providers, and recipients of health and human services and the Department of Family and Protective Services through compliance and enforcement activities designed to identify and reduce waste, abuse, or fraud; and improve efficiency and effectiveness within the HHS system.